dthain/compilers-fa25/syllabus.md

 ## Grading Policies

+All assignments must be submitted by 9:30AM on the date due (usually Fridays).
+Written homeworks must be done by hand using paper and pen and turned in at the beginning of class.
+(One or two homeworks will be online PDFs instead.)
-Written homeworks will be submitted as PDFs or images on Canvas, and programming assignments must be pushed to your private github repository by the deadline.
-Both are due **before 11:59PM** on the date due.
+Programming assignments must be pushed to your private github repository and tagged by the same deadline.

-**Late assignments will receive no credit.**
-You are free to turn in programming assignments multiple times before the deadline expires, so it would be a good habit to turn in your partial work on a daily basis, so as to ensure something is submitted.
+**Late assignments will receive no credit.**  Everything in this class builds up piece by piece, and it's important to stay on track.
+If some assignment isn't working out perfectly, it's usally best to submit what you have on time, and keep moving.

+You are permitted **one free late pass* to account for the ordinary circumstances of life, such as a minor illness, schedule conflict, etc.  To do so, just send an email to the TA **before the deadline**, saying briefly "I would like to take a late pass on assignment X".
+And the due date for that item will be extended by seven calendar days.
+(Sorry, you can't use a late pass on the final assignment.)

-Exceptions will only be made for serious circumstances such as an extended illness, death in the family, mandatory participation in a university sponsored event, or the other items outlined in section 3.1 of the Undergraduate Academic Code.
+Beyond that, exceptions will only be made for serious circumstances such as a hospitalization, death in the family, mandatory participation in a university sponsored event, or the other items outlined in section 3.1 of the Undergraduate Academic Code.
-In those cases, please confer with the instructor at the earliest possibility, and we will make alternate arrangements.
+In those cases, please confer with the instructor at the earliest possibility.

 For each assignment, a numeric grade will be awarded.
 Throughout the semester, grades and class averages will be posted through Sakai.